 (1.6)

-This means that the probabilities of occurrence are 12 percent, 29 percent, 44.5 percent, and 14.5 percent.
+This means that the probabilities of occurrence are 12 percent, 29 percent, 44.5 percent, and 14.5 percent for classes 1, 2, 3, and 4, respectively.

 One disadvantage of the histogram is that it provides only a discrete representation of the statistical scattering of a measured quantity.
-When the width of a class is increasingly reduced to zero (Δx0) and the number of measurement values is increased to infinite (N ∞), a continuous function results as a probability h(xa) of occurrence can be assigned to every individual measured value xa.
+When the width of a class is increasingly reduced to zero (Δx0) and the number of measurement values is increased to infinite (N ∞), a continuous function results, as a probability h(xa) of occurrence can be assigned to every individual measured value xa.
 This type of function is known as a probability density function (Parthier, 2008).
-On the x-axis, the measured value xa is imaged, and its corresponding probability h(xa) is on the y-axis.
+The measured value xa is shown on the x-axis, and its corresponding probability h(xa) is shown on the y-axis.
 The PDF contains the information from an infinite number of measurements and thus describes the complete statistics of a measurement.

 When it is not the probability for the occurrence of a certain value that is of interest, but rather the occurrence of a value within an interval, an integration of the PDF (i.e., a summation of all probabilities between two threshold values) is performed.
-The area below the PDF within two defined thresholds x1 and x2 defines the probability that a measured value xa with x1 ≤ xa ≤ x2 occurs (Parthier, 2008):
+The area below the PDF within two defined thresholds x1 and x2 defines the probability that a measured value xa occurs with x1 ≤ xa ≤ x2 (Parthier, 2008):

 P x1≤xa≤x2= x1x2hxadxa